rackersteve/rackspace-how-to/content/dedicated-hosting/create-a-reverse-dns-record-in-the-my-rackspace-portal.md

 type: article
 created_date: '2020-07-18'
 created_by: Morgan Marion
-last_modified_date:
+last_modified_date: '2020-07-27'
-last_modified_by:
+last_modified_by: Rose Morales
 product: dedicated-hosting
 product_url: dedicated-hosted
 ---

-# Create a Reverse DNS Record in the My Rackspace Portal

-Reverse Domain Name Service (RDNS) records are also known as Pointer (PTR) records and they do the opposite to what an A record does.
+Reverse Domain Name Service (RDNS) records are also known as Pointer (PTR) records.
 Typically, when you enter a domain name into your browser, the DNS system locates the IP address of the server hosting the domain.
 A Reverse DNS lookup does the opposite.
-It instead establishes what domain is associated with the IP address.
+It instead associates a domain to an IP address.

 RDNS/PTR records are helpful for those running a mail server.
-Many recipient email servers check the sending IP address of the message, and if the Reverse DNS does not match the sending domain, they may they reject it, or mark it as spam.
-Having a Reverse DNS record for your domain may help prevent your messages from getting immediately rejected.
+Many recipient email servers check the sending IP address of the message, and if the Reverse DNS does not match the sending domain, messages may be rejected, or marked as spam.
 However, all email systems have different approaches to spam prevention, so this should not be considered a guarantee.

-Here are the steps for adding a Reverse DNS record in the MyRackspace.com Portal.
-This will map your server’s IP address to a domain name.
+These steps will map your server’s IP address to a domain name.

 ### Create a reverse DNS record